KapuDaKoopa/SplatEncrypt/CONTRIBUTING.md

 4. No false pull requests
 5. No pull requests that could damage the repository/program
 6. No malicious pull requests
+7. Found a bug and want to help fix it?
+If you manage to fix a bug in SplatEncrypt before I can, you get a bounty!
+Sounds neat, huh? (not sharing what it is tho)

 ## How to Contribute
 ### Method 1: Pull Request